MrTofuuu/horiseon-social-solution-services/README.md

 5. Added alt attributes to image for accesibility

-6. Fixed link for "Search Engine Optimization" that was not linking to proper
+6. Fixed link for "Search Engine Optimization" that was not linking to proper area

 7. Elements following a logical structure independent of styling and position